by Susan Flantzer © Unofficial Royalty 2017

 Joan had four siblings:

-When she was six years old, Joan’s father King John died on October 18, 1216, leaving his eldest son Henry, a nine-year-old, to inherit his throne in the midst of the First Barons’ War (1215–17), in which a group of rebellious barons supported by a French army, made war on King John because of his refusal to accept and abide by the Magna Carta.
-In July of 1217, Joan’s mother Isabella left her son, King Henry III of England, in the care of his regent, William Marshal, 1st Earl of Pembroke, and returned to France to assume control of her inheritance, the County of Angoulême.
-There, Isabella once again met her jilted fiancé Hugh de Lusignan, now the 10th Count of La Marche.
-Upon seeing Isabella once again, Hugh decided that he preferred Joan’s still-beautiful mother over her daughter.
+When she was six years old, Joan’s father King John died on October 18, 1216, leaving his eldest son Henry, a nine-year-old, to inherit his throne amid the First Barons’ War (1215–17), in which a group of rebellious barons supported by a French army, made war on King John because he refused to accept and abide by the Magna Carta.
+In July 1217, Joan’s mother Isabella left her son King Henry III of England in the care of his regent William Marshal, 1st Earl of Pembroke, and returned to France to assume control of her inheritance, the County of Angoulême.
+Isabella once again met her jilted fiancé Hugh de Lusignan, now the 10th Count of La Marche.
+Upon seeing Isabella again, Hugh decided he preferred Joan’s still-beautiful mother over her daughter.
 Isabella and Hugh married on May 10, 1220, and on May 15, 1220, Joan was sent back to England where negotiations for a marriage with Alexander II, King of Scots took place.

 Joan accompanied her husband to York, England in September 1237 for talks with her brother King Henry III of England regarding the borders between Scotland and England.
 In York, Joan and her sister-in-law Eleanor of Provence agreed to make a pilgrimage to Thomas Becket’s shrine in Canterbury.
 The contemporary chronicler Matthew Paris suggests that Joan and Alexander had become estranged and that Joan wished to spend more time in England.
 While in England, Joan became ill and died in the arms of her brothers King Henry III and Richard, Earl of Cornwall at Havering-atte-Bower, near London, England on March 4, 1238, at the age of 27.
 At her request, Joan was buried at Tarrant Abbey in Tarrant Crawford, Dorset, England.
 In 1252, King Henry III ordered “an image of our sister” to be made and set over her tomb, but no trace of the tomb exists.
 It is thought that Joan is now buried, supposedly in a golden coffin, in the graveyard of St. Mary the Virgin Church, an unused church, and all that remains of Tarrant Abbey.